Clyde Tolson: Relationship with Hoover

-Later life
+Later life and death

-In 1975, Tolson suffered a stroke and remained somewhat frail for the remainder of his life.
 In 1965, President Lyndon B. Johnson awarded him the President's Award for Distinguished Federal Civilian Service, saying that Tolson "has been a vital force in raising the proficiency of law enforcement at all levels and in guiding the Federal Bureau of Investigation to new heights of accomplishment through periods of great National challenge."
 Hoover kept Tolson employed in the FBI even after Tolson became too old for police duty and passed the retirement age.

 After Hoover's death on May 2, 1972, Tolson was briefly the acting head of the FBI.
 L. Patrick Gray became acting director on May 3.
 Citing ill health, Tolson retired from the bureau on May 4, the day of Hoover's funeral.
 Mark Felt was appointed to Tolson's position.

 After Tolson left the FBI, his health began to decline further.
+In 1975, Tolson suffered a stroke and remained somewhat frail for the remainder of his life.
 On April 10, 1975, Tolson was admitted to Doctors Community Hospital in Washington, D.C., for kidney failure.
 He died there four days later of heart failure at the age of 74.
 Tolson is buried in the Congressional Cemetery in Washington D.C., near Hoover's grave.

-Depictions in fiction
+Depictions in media

 Tolson has been depicted numerous times in novels, television, and movies, including: